West Sussex

+The South Downs are a defining feature of the county, crossing it from east to west and dividing the north and south.
+The downs are a chalk escarpment which falls away sharply into the Weald to the north and more gently toward the south, where there is a narrow strip of flat land between the hills and the coast.
+The coastal strip widens to the west, where it is punctuated by Chichester Harbour, a ria.

 The county has a long history of human settlement dating back to the Lower Paleolithic era.
-The Romans conquered West Sussex's indigenous Britons, and incorporated the area as a Roman province.
+During the Roman conquest of Britain, Romans conquered the Atrebates, West Sussex's indigenous Britons, and incorporated the area as a Roman province.
 During the Early Middle Ages, the Saxons settled the area, establishing the Kingdom of Sussex in 477, which lasted until c.
 827 when the kingdom was annexed by Wessex.

-The West Sussex County Council was established in 1889 within the ceremonial County of Sussex.
-After the reorganisation of local government in 1974, the ceremonial function of the historic county of Sussex was divided into two separate counties, West Sussex and East Sussex.
-The existing East and West Sussex councils took control respectively, with Mid Sussex and parts of Crawley being transferred to the West Sussex administration from East Sussex.

-West Sussex has a range of scenery, including wealden, downland and coastal.
-The highest point of the county is Blackdown, at 280 metres (919 ft).
-It has a number of stately homes including Goodwood, Petworth House and Uppark, and castles such as Arundel Castle and Bramber Castle.
-Over half the county is protected countryside, offering walking, cycling and other recreational opportunities.
+It is home to Gatwick Airport, the UK's the second-busiest airport by total passenger traffic.
+The county has a number of stately homes including Goodwood, Petworth House and Uppark, and castles such as Arundel Castle and Bramber Castle.